reservoirpy/reservoirpy/docs/source/developer_guide/index.rst

 Developer guide
 ===============

-The following guide provides usefull information for new contributors or developers.
+The following guide provides useful information for new contributors or developers.

 **See** :ref:`advanced_install` **to learn more about ReservoirPy complete/developer installation.**